SuryaNelakanti/picasso-portfolio/README.md

 # picasso-site
 A sample portfolio website for Pablo Ruiz Picasso.<br>
 Still a work-in-progress.<br>
-There are some formatting issues in Internet Explorer and Edge, please use Chrome desktop for bug free sit.<br>
-Wanted to design a minimalist, clean interface website.<br>
+anted to design a minimalist, clean interface website.<br>
-Animations were done using animation.css.<br>
-Website was inspired by Jen Bayne's site.<br>
-Please note that the site won't work well on mobiles, as it hasn't been optimized for that yet.<br>
 Link to the site:<br>https://suryanelakanti.github.io/picasso-portfolio